Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.customExplosions

-You can use your own GIF images as the effect images used in Power Mode.
+You can use your own GIF images as effect images in Power Mode.

 Since it's CSS, all you need to do is set the image URL.

-However, when retrieving from the network, SSL communication is required, and URLs starting with http:// will result in an error.
+However, if you are retrieving from the network, SSL communication is required, and a URL starting with http:// will result in an error.

-You can also set a local file, but on Windows you must replace one backslash with four.
-Also, since VSCode runs on Node.js, there is no problem if you specify it with a slash.
+You can also set a local file, but if you are using Windows, you will need to replace one backslash with four.
+Also, since VSCode runs on Node.js, there is no problem specifying it with forward slashes.

-The value taken by the powermode.customExplosions setting is an array, so if you specify multiple images, the display will be switched according to the powermode.explosionOrder setting.
+The value of the powermode.customExplosions setting is an array, so if you specify multiple images, they will be displayed according to the powermode.explosionOrder setting

-With a little trick, you can specify not only GIF images but also PNG images (I think VSCode is based on Electron, but there are some restrictions), so your options are expanded!
+With a little trick, you can specify not only GIF images but also PNG images (this is probably because VSCode is based on Electron, although there are some restrictions), so your options are expanded!

-This setting requires editing setting.json directly, so I will leave a sample here.
+This setting requires you to edit setting.json directly, so here's a sample

-Now that the GUI is available, I feel like it's a bit difficult to touch setting.json directly, but it's easy, so please give it a try.
+Now that the GUI is in place, it may feel a bit of a hurdle to directly edit setting.json, but it's easy, so please give it a try

 Also, there are some people who have uploaded some effects to the github issue